Guidelines for Foreign Teams

 WHO CAN ANSWER MY QUESTIONS?

-Address , instead of me, with your questions and concerns.
-As your team leader, she would be the only member of your team to contact me.
-She can then be the one to write me with your questions and concerns, in matters team members cannot resolve among themselves.
-It's just not possible for me to stay in direct contact with over one hundred volunteer team members, translating in over 25 languages.
+Address __, instead of me, with your questions and concerns.
+As your team leader, he would be the only member of your team to contact me.
+He can then be the one to write me with your questions and concerns, in matters team members cannot resolve among themselves.
+It's just not possible for me to stay in direct contact with over one hundred volunteer team members, translating in more than 30 languages.

 This will be a tremendous blessing to me, helping lift my ministry load a great deal.
 I will do my best to communicate with you through your team leader.
-Of course, if you feel your team leader is not doing his job right, don't hesitate to write me.
+Of course, if you notice your team leader has become inactive, don't hesitate to write me.

 YOUR FIRST ASSIGNMENT

-Please contact for your first assignment to avoid duplication of efforts.
+Please contact your team leader for your first assignment to avoid duplication of efforts.

 RE-POSTS NOT ALLOWED